Tungetyt/plot-prospector/README.md

    For non docker development (slower) use:
    `DATABASE_HOSTNAME=localhost` instead

+2. Make sure Docker is running and Internet connection is established
-2. Run `pnpm run docker:build`
+3. Run `pnpm run docker:build`
-3. Open up http://localhost:<APP_PORT> in a web browser.
+4. Open up http://localhost:<APP_PORT> in a web browser.
 The application should be fully functional at this point
-4. Run `pnpm i`
+5. Run `pnpm i`
-5. Run `pnpm run prisma:local:generate-types`
+6. Run `pnpm run prisma:local:generate-types`

 # Installing new dependencies